 The evaluation used a mixed-methods approach based on the matrix of nine evaluation questions and 26 sub-questions.
 Data collected from five data sources were triangulated in the analysis to generate the evidence for the evaluation findings:

-2. An on-line survey of external HRP stakeholders with 165 valid responses (a response rate of 29%)
+2. An on-line survey of external HRP stakeholders with 165 valid responses

 In addition, the evaluation team conducted four in-depth case studies with the following themes:

 • HRP's work in co-designing, monitoring and reporting on SRHR indicators